Gambit Practice Plans for Beginners: A 30-Day Roadmap to Dynamic Chess

 Daily Routine:

-Analyze one game with engine focus on piece activity
+- One game analized engine side with focus on piece activity

 Week 2: Building Your Arsenal

-Key Idea: Sacrifice a pawn for rapid development
+Sacrifice a pawn in exchange for rapid piece activity.

 Training: